jidongxiao/CSCI1200-DataStructures/labs/03_debugging/README.md

 # Lab 3 — Memory Diagrams, Testing, and Debugging

+For this lab, you must use a termial.
+Do not use IDEs for this lab.

 ## Checkpoint 1
 *estimate: 20-40 minutes*

+Read lecture notes [5.7](../../lectures/05_pointers#57-arrays) and [5.8](../../lectures/05_pointers#58-stepping-through-arrays-with-pointers-array-iterators), and try to understand the example code and run the animations.
+Ask questions if you don't understand the code.

 Write a function compute_squares that takes 3 arguments: two C-style arrays (not STL vectors), a and b, of unsigned integers, and an unsigned integer, n, representing the size of each of the arrays.
 The function